aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 exchange-correlation energies and potentials for many semilocal functionals (LDA, GGA and meta-GGA).
 In critic2, it is used to calculate exchange and correlation energy densities via de `xc()` arithmetic expressions (see below).
-The code in critic2 is not compatible with versions of libxc older than 5.0.
+Critic2 is not compatible with versions of libxc older than 5.0.

 If you compile using cmake, libxc should be found automatically by the build system if it installed in a standard location.
-Otherwise, you can indicate the location of the include directory with the `LIBXC_INCLUDE_DIRS` variable and the location of the `libxc.so` and `libxcf90.so` with the `LIBXC_xc_LIBRARY` and `LIBXC_xcf90_LIBRARY` variables.
+Otherwise, you can indicate the location of the include directory with the `LIBXC_INCLUDE_DIRS` variable and the location of the `libxc.so` and `libxcf90.so` with the `LIBXC_xc_LIBRARY` and `LIBXC_xcf90_LIBRARY` variables, respectively.
 For instance:
 ~~~
 cmake -DLIBXC_INCLUDE_DIRS=/usr/include \
       -DLIBXC_xc_LIBRARY=/usr/lib/x86_64-linux-gnu/libxc.so \